 Even though the weather in other states or countries may be a bit cooler in October, you can still expect to get some good pool time in.
-This means pack along any essential swim gear you need, including several bathing suits, water diapers, and swim shirts.
+This means pack along any essential swim gear you need, including:

 If you forget any of your swimming basics, you can get swim gear at many Disney locations at a premium price, or at local stores like Walmart or Target.
 Because it’s not prime swim season though, you may see a little bit less variety in options.
 So, it’s good to be prepared before your trip.

 October is still a fairly warm month, as mentioned earlier.
 So, chances are you won’t be bringing any heavy jackets or other kinds of outerwear like coats and sweaters.
 If you think you might get cool at any point on your trip, pack a:

 Of course, you may already have a light jacket on hand if you’re traveling from another location that has cooler temperatures.
 There are a lot of other accessories and essentials you might want to pack for the trip.
 Here are some non-clothing accessories to consider bringing with you in October.

 - Ponchos and Umbrellas: